Questions? Call (860)407-2687

 • How to Set Exceptions for Avg Behavior Shield

-Correcting AVG Anti Virus False Virus Warnings
+Correcting AVG Anti-Virus False Virus Warnings

 In AVG you want to set file exceptions for a falsely flagged software program in two ways: